AshLaw96/weather-wise/README.md

 - `show_leaderboard()`
   - Shows the leaderboard to the users.
 - `loading_message()`
-  - Used to create a message that makes the dots after it appear one by one after so many seconds.
+  - Used to create a message that makes the dots after it appears one by one after so many seconds.
 - `main()`
     - Run all program functions.